-About The Journal of American Indian Education
+About the Journal of American Indian Education

-The Journal of American Indian Education (JAIE) is a refereed journal publishing original scholarship directly related to the education of American Indians, Alaska Natives, Native Hawaiians, and Indigenous peoples worldwide, including Inuit, Métis, and First Nations of Canada, Māori, Aboriginal/Torres Strait Islander peoples, Indigenous peoples of Latin America, Africa, and others.
+The Journal of American Indian Education (JAIE) is a refereed journal publishing original scholarship directly related to the education of American Indians, Alaska Natives, Native Hawaiians, and Indigenous peoples worldwide, including Inuit, Métis, and First Nations of Canada, Māori, Aboriginal/Torres Strait Islander peoples, Indigenous peoples of Latin America, Scandinavia, Africa, and others.
 JAIE strives to improve Indigenous education through empirical research, knowledge generation, and transmission to researchers, communities, classrooms, and diverse educational settings.

-If you would like to offer your service as a JAIE peer reviewer, please complete the REVIEWER APPLICATION online and join the JAIE pool of peer reviewers.
+If you would like to offer your service as a JAIE peer reviewer, please complete the Reviewer Application online and join the JAIE pool of peer reviewers.

 Studies grounded in Indigenous research methodologies are especially encouraged.